 - Focus on knowledge, mindsets, and skills that go beyond general “good teaching” practices to emphasize areas that comprise successful approaches in personalized, learner-centered settings.
 Many existing standards and frameworks for educator development include “good teaching” practices that are applicable in all settings.
 Rather than reiterate these fundamentals, this framework highlights the specific competencies that are most applicable—and essential—to the distinct context of personalized, learner-centered environments.

 - Not be read as progressions or prioritized until further research can be conducted.
-We do not currently have enough information about implementation of personalized, learning-centered approaches to prioritize the domains, or outline a progression for training in the competencies.
+We do not currently have enough information about the implementation of personalized, learning-centered approaches to prioritize the domains or outline a progression for training in the competencies.
 Our organizations, state partners, and others will be pursuing the development of such tools as the work continues and further field testing is conducted.

 Why a new framework?